iamspruce/safewash/TEMPLATE-README.md

 Note: Todo here means tasks to be completed.

-## task 1
+## task 2
-1. Create a folder called DESIGN
+In this task, we start creating our header component.
+steps:
+1. convert all assets to *.webm* go to https://convertio.co/png-webp/
-2. Export all the designs(not assets) from the figma url
+2. Interprete the figma design in html.

-3. Move all exported designs to the DESIGN folder you created
-4. add the DESIGN to .gitignore file
-5. push the changes to github...
+##Note: the header component is a slider(meaning we'll have 4 heroes sliding in and out).

-### task-aim: just to make sure you learn how to work with git and git(as we'll be doing this alot).
+### task-aim: Create the header component and learn how to make a slider with only css.
-### Duration: 1 day
+### Duration: 2 days
+### Note: you can use my code as a reference

-## Task 2
+## Task 3
-// on completion of first task task 2 will be updated.
+// on completion of first task, task 3 will be updated.